Read the Conversation

 Meeting highlights:

-- Zydus' Priorities and Focus: Access to medicine in terms of cost and availability, growth through innovation, pursuing unique opportunities, and taking a patient-centered approach through integral solutions.
+• Zydus' Priorities and Focus: Access to medicine in terms of cost and availability, accessibility and affordability, growth through innovation, pursuing unique opportunities, and taking a patient-centered approach through integral solutions.

-- The importance of partnerships to tap new markets, develop further R&D, and better access to high-quality solutions.
-For example, with academia or hospitals and nursing schools to create a sustainable ecosystem, promoting health and wealth.
+• The importance of partnerships to tap new markets, develop further R&D, and better access to high-quality solutions.
+For example, with academia or hospitals and nursing schools to create a sustainable ecosystem, promoting health and wellness.

-- Learnings from the pandemic transformed into a new strategy: diversification and risk management.
-India and Zydus demonstrated resilience by maintaining supply chains and meeting required demands.
+• Learnings from the pandemic transformed into a new strategy: diversification and risk management.
+India and Zydus demonstrated resilience by maintaining supply chains and the world’s first plasmid DNA vaccine for COVID-19 and other critical drugs.

 EF: During these transformative times in the Indian healthcare Industry, what are your main priorities as the managing director of Zydus Lifesciences?